 The Junior League of Houston Sustaining Club was proud to celebrate a donation of \$10,000 to the 100th Anniversary Fund.
 President Rachel Regan and Junior League of Houston Sustaining Club President Hilary Purcell celebrate the donation with members from their leadership teams.

-the junior league of houston, inc. Tea Room & Ballroom

-ARE OPEN AND READY TO HOST YOUR EVENTS

-713.871.6673 OR JLH.ORG

 LUXURY REAL ESTATE BROKER

 Offering over 20 years of experience in the Santa Fe market serving clients with professionalism, integrity and trust.

 Your best introduction to the Santa Fe area.

+1 hu